HISTORY OF TOWEL DAY

 May 25 celebrates Towel Day as a day to honor Douglas Adams, the author of the five (or six) book trilogy Hitchhiker’s Guide to the Galaxy.

-Originally created in May of 2001 to mark the passing of English science fiction humor author Douglas Adams, the day is set aside for fans of his writings to carry a towel throughout the day in honor of the author.
-Why a towel?
-I’ll explain below.
+Created in May of 2001 to mark the passing of English science fiction humor author Douglas Adams, the day is set aside for fans of his writings to carry a towel throughout the day in honor of the author.

-I had the honor of meeting Douglas Adams almost two decades ago when he was speaking at a special Sun Microsystems event.
-I recall at the time noting that he talked at 2400 baud, meaning he spoke the English language faster than any other person I had heard before.
-Erudite, clever, and mind stretching — his talk was much like his writings, at times laugh-out-loud funny.
-He has appeared on Monty Python’s Flying Circus TV show, and wrote a skit for the album to the movie Monty Python and the Holy Grail.
+I had the pleasure of meeting Douglas Adams about twenty-five years ago when he spoke at a special Sun Microsystems event.
+I recall noting that he talked at 19,200 baud (fast in those days), meaning he spoke the English language more quickly than any other person I had heard before.
+Erudite, clever, and mind-stretching — his talk was much like his writings, at times laugh-out-loud funny.
+He has appeared on Monty Python’s Flying Circus TV show and wrote a skit for the album of the movie Monty Python and the Holy Grail.
 He had also written for the TV show Doctor Who.

-Though the books may not be as well known outside the world of Science Fiction, the phrase “Hitchhiker’s Guide to the Galaxy” has become a well known literary concept, due in large part to the other media it has appeared in.
-It gained immense popularity as a radio show, as well as a British TV series.
-It was a computer game, a stage show, a comic book adaption, and it was a 2005 film.
+Though the books may not be as well known outside the world of Science Fiction, the phrase “Hitchhiker’s Guide to the Galaxy” has become a well-known literary concept due in large part to the other media it has appeared in.
+It gained immense popularity as a:

 We learn from the Hitchhiker’s Guide that:

-A towel, it says, is about the most massively useful thing an interstellar hitchhiker can have.
+A towel… is about the most massively useful thing an interstellar hitchhiker can have.
 Partly it has great practical value… more importantly, a towel has immense psychological value …any man who can hitch the length and breadth of the galaxy, rough it, slum it, struggle against terrible odds, win through, and still knows where his towel is is clearly a man to be reckoned with.

 I leave you with this thought regarding Life, the Universe, and Everything…